 Khnum: Shaping of men and women by using clay

 All these great deeds were impossible without the help of great magical powers!
-The dead and their abode are too important for deceased, these places needed security and protection from evil forces, and heka did provide them with its stupendous powers.
+The dead and their abode are too important for the deceased.
+These places needed security and protection from evil forces, and heka did provide them with its stupendous powers.
 Amulets of various sorts were the essential part of the Egyptian heka, and everyone ensured that they had at least one of them on their bodies.
-Healing was also a magical art and heka ensured that everyone got their cure from a variety of afflictions and diseases.
-The power of heka could be anything in its nature; it could be too good or it could also be bad and evil.
+Healing was also a magical art, and heka ensured that everyone got their cure from a variety of afflictions and diseases.
+The power of heka could be anything in its nature; it could be too good, or it could also be bad and evil.
 Some people used it for their personal gains, while others used the magical powers of heka to help many people.

 Preparing for a Ritual and Spell

 The practice of heka needed many days of preparation and readiness; the person who conducted the rituals collected all the materials needed for the function beforehand.
 In most cases, an auspicious day and time was the need of the hour, as Egyptians believed in the importance of good and bad days.
 The place where the magical rituals conducted came in consultation with the elders, and this place used to be a secretly hidden chamber or a cave.
 In fact, every aspect was to be ritually pure, so that the results were effective and authentic.
 Implements and tools used for the rituals too needed to be genuine and fresh.